wilberquito/wilberquito.github.io/_posts/2024-08-07-initialization-of-nn.md

     Layer 8 - Variance: 14.831441879272461

-The gradients of layers (.2, .4 and .6) are basically the same.
+The gradients of layers *[2, 4 and 6]* are basically the same.
 It seams that is zero but it is a value very close to it.
-This is a big problem because those neurons were initialated with the same value and the gradients after backprop are basicaly the same, which mean that those layers and neurons will learn the same features, there is a symmetry which is not desirable because it reduces the model's capability to learn diverses features.
+This is a big problem because those neurons were initialized with the same value and the gradients after back-propagation are basically the same, which *mean* that those layers and neurons will learn the same features learning, there is a symmetry which is not desirable because it reduces the model's capability to learn diverse features.

-Furthermore, the variance of the activations are slighly different.
-And we are looking to maintein the flux of the varience through the network.
+Furthermore, the variance of the activations are slightly different.
+And we are looking to maintain the flux of the variance through the network.

 ## Constant variance

-Constant initialization did not work, what if we randomly initializate the weights using a gaussian distribution?
+Constant initialization did not work, what if we randomly initialize the weights using a gaussian distribution?

 ```python